bastula/dicompyler/readme.txt

 You can use the 2D View tab to navigate CT data with corresponding structures and isodoses.
 The DVH tab can be used to inspect and analyze DVH curves.
-The DICOM tree view tab can be used to delve into the raw DICOM data of the imported files.You can anonymize the loaded DICOM files via the anonymizer found in the Tools menu.
+The DICOM tree view tab can be used to delve into the raw DICOM data of the imported files.
+You can anonymize the loaded DICOM files via the anonymizer found in the Tools menu.

 Custom Plugins